exratione/thywill/doc/serverSetup.md

   * Thywill Node.js applications on ports 10080+

 Prior to version 1.3, Nginx cannot pass websocket traffic as a proxy, so Varnish is the frontend proxy.
-It passes websocket traffic directly to the appropriate Node.js backends and static file requests to Nginx.
-Varnish doesn't handle SSL traffic, however, so Stunnel is used to terminate HTTPS requests and pass them on as HTTP requests to Varnish.
+It passes websocket traffic and other relevant URLs directly to the appropriate Node.js backends, and remaining traffic to Nginx.

+Varnish doesn't handle SSL traffic, so Stunnel is used to terminate HTTPS requests and pass them on as HTTP requests to Varnish.

 Set Up Stunnel